 Proficiency in the English language is a prerequisite for most jobs.
 It is also needed to access many public services and to enable people to play an active role in society.
 However, some people in London do not speak English well or at all.
-Demand for English from Speakers of Other Languages (ESOL) frequently outstrips supply and sometimes the courses do not meet the needs of learners.
-Through the development of a new Skills Strategy for London and the devolution of the Adult Education Budget, the Mayor will give consideration to new approaches to strategic planning and commissioning of ESOL among wider basic skills needs including literacy, numeracy and digital skills.
+Most want to improve their English language proficiency, but often face barriers due to the limited availability, sufficiency and flexibility of English for Speakers of Other Languages (ESOL) in London.
+Demand frequently outstrips supply and sometimes the courses do not meet the needs of learners.

+Through his Skills for Londoners strategy, ESOL Plus pilots, devolved Adult Education Budget and remaining ESF, the Mayor will work with employers, trade unions, providers and local authorities to support the development of innovative approaches to the strategic planning and commissioning of ESOL alongside wider basic skills needs including literacy, numeracy and digital skills.

 The Mayor also wants to improve access to employment for offenders following a criminal sentence as this means they will be less likely to reoffend, cutting crime, reducing the number of victims, and saving the taxpayer money.
-Working with MOPAC and the business community, the Mayor will work to improve job opportunities for offenders and develop their skills to make them more employable98.
+Working with MOPAC, trade unions and the business community, the Mayor will work to improve job opportunities for offenders and develop their skills to make them more employable.
+The Mayor will also work with the Ministry of Justice, London Councils and MOPAC on a refreshed memorandum of understanding (MoU), including exploring the potential for devolution of offender education and skills services that are currently the responsibility of a range of government departments.